 Also see Reported effects of autophagy-enhancing agents in preclinical PD models - table of agents which induce autophagy

-In the modern world of the smart phone, it's not surprising to find out that there is a mobile app to help with intermittant fasting.
+In the modern world of the smart phone, it's not surprising to find out that there is a mobile app to help with intermittent fasting.

 The app Zero, named for the amount of food you consume while fasting, will track one's daily fasting.

-It also can support the circadian rythm fast guiding one to eat as close to sunset as possible by using GPS to calculate the phone's location and derive the local sunset time.
+It also can support the circadian rhythm fast guiding one to eat as close to sunset as possible by using GPS to calculate the phone's location and derive the local sunset time.